 Winner of the edX Prize 2016

-TU Delft Professor Arno Smets wins the first-ever edX Prize for his exceptional contributions in online teaching and learning.
+TU Delft Professor Arno Smets wins the inaugural edX Prize for his exceptional contributions in online teaching and learning.
 His MOOCs Solar Energy and Sustainable Energy: Design a Renewable Future have reached more than 150,000 learners worldwide and have paved the way to a more sustainable world.

 In the last 3 years, Dr. Arno Smets undertook a leading role in creating two Massive Open Online Courses (MOOCs) aimed at increasing the level of knowledge of learners around the world of sustainable energy technologies.
 His efforts have been graciously recognized by EdX, who has awarded him with the EdX Prize for exceptional contributions in online teaching and learning.

-“We are honored to present TU Delft Professor Armo Smets with the first-ever edX Prize,” said Anant Agarwal, edX CEO and MIT Professor.
+“We are honored to present TU Delft Professor Arno Smets with the first-ever edX Prize,” said Anant Agarwal, edX CEO and MIT Professor.
 “The prize recognizes a teacher who has demonstrated a commitment to the open and online education community and who has taught high quality courses that continue to inspire and encourage edX learners everywhere.”

 The edX Prize winner was announced on November 16 at the 2016 EdX Global Forum in Paris.
 The 11 finalists for the edX Prize included (professors from) universities like Harvard, UC Berkeley and Adelaide.